 Director of International Programs

 In her personal life, her passion for people and travel continues.
-Ms. Blum has led several trips to Guatemala to build schools using trash and plastic bottles as eco-bricks for impoverished communities lacking in educational facilities.
+Ms. Blum has led several trips to Guatemala to build schools using trash and plastic bottles as eco-bricks for impoverished communities lacking educational facilities.
 In 2020, she co-authored her first inspirational book and became an international best-selling author.
 Ms. Blum is married to her husband, John, who is an Aberdeen native.
 She loves to laugh, read, travel, learn about different cultures, and eat ice cream.
 She believes self-growth and personal development are musts.